 - How to unlock Arc 3.0 Aspects

 What is Arc 3.0 in Destiny 2?

-Bungie’s latest blog post revealed that Arc 3.0 will deliver speed and impact in equal measure.
+A Bungie’s blog post for Destiny 2 revealed that Arc 3.0 would deliver speed and impact in equal measure – which it did.

 As with prior subclass 3.0 versions, there are a series of buffs and debuffs that can be applied.

 |Amplified||Your movement speed and weapon handling are greatly increased.
 After sprinting for a short time, your movement speed is further increased.
 Rapidly defeating targets with Arc damage makes you amplified.|

 |Blind||Combatants are disoriented and cannot fire their weapons.
 Opposing players’ HUD is removed and their vision is obscured.|